internetztube/craft-structure-disable-reorder/README.md

-# Structure Disable Recorder for Craft CMS 3.x
+# Structure Disable Reorder for Craft CMS 3.x

 This plugin prohibits moving entries in a structure.
 So you can only change the parent by using the entry edit page.
 That's it!